greduan/blog-content/src/blog/2018-09-01-assigning-variables-cognitive-load.md

 frequency is the concept of code layout and how it affects cognitive load.

-I don't remember where I learnt this originally, but it was probably a combination of articles and it was some time go, it would thus be hard to give you a list of sources.
+I don't remember where I learnt this originally, but it was probably a combination of articles and it was some time ago, it would thus be hard to give you a list of sources.

 But here is the basic concept of it.